nimbix/jardoc/docs/nae.md

 # Metadata optimization for PushToCompute

 The `/etc/NAE/screenshot.png`, `/etc/NAE/screenshot.txt`,
-`/etc/NAE/license.txt`, and `/etc/NAE/AppDef.json` are loaded by JARVICE when it pulls application docker images into the platform.
+`/etc/NAE/license.txt`, and `/etc/NAE/AppDef.json` files are loaded by JARVICE when it pulls application docker images into the platform.

-If you will be building your images outside of the PushToCompute [CI/CD Pipeline](cicd.md) pipline, make sure all of the `/etc/NAE` files used by the JARVICE platform are pushed into the final layer of your docker image.
+If you will be building your images outside of the PushToCompute [CI/CD Pipeline](cicd.md), make sure those metadata files are pushed into the final layer of your docker image.
 This may be done by adding the following to the last line of your `Dockerfile`:
 ```
 RUN mkdir -p /etc/NAE && touch /etc/NAE/{screenshot.png,screenshot.txt,license.txt,AppDef.json}
 ```